Impact: Mark and Doug

 The relationship that ensued could only be described as “meant to be” or “magic.”
 Their friendship blossomed over the years into a relationship that transcended even what the program’s intentions were.

-This story is a lesson in the simple yet powerful effect human connection can have and we hope the world can learn and be inspired from Doug and Mark.
+This story is a lesson in the simple yet powerful effect human connection can have and we hope the world can learn and be inspired by Doug and Mark.

 For over 30 years, Brain Injury Services has been empowering those impacted by brain injury.
 We are proud to share the impact our dedicated staff makes each and every day in the community by working with our resilient clients.